 Updated September 3, 2010

 On August 30, 2010, FDA issued inspectional observational reports through Wright County Egg and Hillandale Farms of Iowa.
 This means the current inspections are concluded and these documents are mandated by law to issue at the conclusion of the inspection.
 The reports list significant, objectionable conditions observed by FDA’s investigators.
-You can view these reports on the Recall of Shell Eggs page of this website.

 Below is a series of questions and answers addressing the findings of the 483 reports: